davidek/chord_cards/README.md

 # Chord Cards

-A web minigame to sharpen your years.
+A web minigame to sharpen your ears.

 TODO: write the game :)